Ibrahim-ElKhansa/Wheres-My-Shattafe/README.md

 **Public hygiene, one tap away.**

-A community-driven, open-source platform dedicated to mapping public toilets with bidets worldwide.
+A community-driven, open-source platform dedicated to mapping public toilets with bidets.
 Because everyone deserves access to proper hygiene facilities!

 ![Where's My Shattafe Banner](./public/shattafe-marker.png)

 ## 🌟 About

 **Where's My Shattafe?** is a community-powered map that makes finding clean, comfortable restrooms with bidets easier for everyone.
-Our interactive platform allows users to discover and contribute bidet locations worldwide, building a comprehensive database for better public hygiene access.
+Our interactive platform allows users to discover and contribute bidet locations, building a comprehensive database for better public hygiene access.

 ## ✨ Features